What to do if…

 - Do not try to work out the person’s age yourself.

-- Do not feel you have to be certain before reporting it.
+- Do not feel you have to be certain before using a proper reporting route.

 What to do now

 - Stop the interaction.
-Close the image, video, or chat, and do not continue the conversation with the sender.
+Close the image, video, or chat.
+Do not continue the conversation with the sender.

-- If a child may be in immediate danger, contact police.
-Call 999 if there is immediate danger.
-If it is urgent but not an emergency, contact police on 101.
+- If a child may be in immediate danger, call 999 now.
+If it is not an emergency but you need to contact police, use 101 or the police online reporting route.

-- If this seems linked to a child you know, contact police or local children’s services rather than handling it yourself.
-If you need help working out how to raise the concern, the NSPCC Helpline can support you.
+- If this seems linked to a child you know, contact police, CEOP, local children’s services, or the NSPCC Helpline rather than handling it yourself.
+Share only what you know; you do not need to prove what happened.

-- Contain further exposure once you have reported it.
-Leave the app closed, turn off message previews or notifications from that account if you can, and avoid going back into the chat unless the platform or police ask you to do something specific.
+- After reporting, reduce further exposure.
+Leave the app closed, turn off message previews or notifications from that account if you can, and avoid going back into the chat unless the platform, police, CEOP, IWF, or a safeguarding service asks you to do something specific.

 What can wait

-You do not need to work out exactly what offence this is, decide today whether to make every possible report, or explain the whole situation perfectly.
+You do not need to work out exactly what offence this is, decide every possible report today, identify the person, or explain the whole situation perfectly.
 You also do not need to keep looking at the content to be “sure”.

 Important reassurance

 Feeling shocked, sick, frozen, or scared after seeing something like this is a normal reaction.
-The safest first move is usually to stop the spread, put it into the proper reporting route, and let specialist services handle the next stage.
+The safest first move is to stop the spread, use the proper reporting route, and let specialist services handle the next stage.

 Scope note

 This is first steps only.
-Later decisions about reporting, safeguarding, or support may need specialist help.
+Later decisions about reporting, safeguarding, legal worries, or support may need specialist help.

 Important note

-This is general information, not legal or mental health advice.
+This is general information, not legal, mental health, safeguarding, or professional advice.
 The right next step can depend on your age, where the content was sent, and whether there is an immediate risk to a child.